eswarsaladi/webapp/README.md

 npm run start
 ```

-To run the server with hot reload
+To run the server with hot reload.

 ```
 npm run dev